Why Female CEOs Are Outnumbered by Jeffreys: Broadsheet for June 28

 IN CASE YOU MISSED IT

-• Family tree.
+– Family tree.
 The daughter of Carlyle Group co-founder David Rubenstein is getting into the family business.
 Gabrielle “Ellie” Rubenstein, 31, launched Manna Tree Partners last year to invest in companies focused on healthy food.
 Its first bet was Vital Farms, a producer of pasture-raised eggs and butter.
+Bloomberg

-• Burkini ban.
+– Burkini ban.
 That pool where women were defying a burkini ban?
 It was shut down after lifeguards asked the city of Grenoble to do so, despite Europe’s ongoing heatwave.
 The episode is the latest row over Muslim women’s face- and body-coverings in a country with strict laws on secularism.
+Guardian

-• Open at Old Navy.
+– Open at Old Navy.
 For Fortune, Old Navy CEO Sonia Syngal writes about the apparel chain joining the Open to All campaign, “a coalition of businesses, civil rights and faith leaders, and communities across the country affirming their belief that when businesses open their doors to the public, they should be open to everyone on the same terms.”
+Fortune

 Share today’s Broadsheet with a friend.
 Looking for previous editions?
 Click here.